 These recommendations aim to improve the quality and impact of code-mixed instructional materials, boosting student engagement and performance.

-I hereby declare that generative AI technologies such as Chat GPT have been used during the writing or editing of manuscripts.
+I hereby declare that generative AI technologies, such as Chat GPT, have been used during the writing or editing of manuscripts.

 References

 Churches, A. (n.d.).
 Code-mixing as a communication tactic.
 Retrieved from [source].